moosylog/gridflux/README.md

 ## 🎯 What You Gain

 - **Zero Visual Dependency:** You will learn to navigate keywells, thumb clusters, and symbol layers entirely by touch.
-- **Pain-Free Typing:** Subconscious integration of verified "Alt Fingering" strategies, protecting your pinkies from repetitive strain.
+- **Pain-Free Execution:** Enforcing proper finger assignment prevents the repetitive strain caused by sloppy, improvised reaching.
 - **Reactive Muscle Memory:** Faster transitions through rhythm-based continuous input, rather than static paragraph reading.

 ---